New FHA Head Details Plans for More Affordable Housing and Foreclosure Prevention

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Washington to supplement state, tribal, and local recovery efforts in the areas affected by severe winter storms, straight-line winds, flooding, landslides, and mudslides from January 1-15, 2022.
+FEMA has issued a Major Disaster Declaration for the state of Montana to supplement state, tribal and local recovery efforts in areas affected by a severe storm and flooding beginning June 10, 2022 and continuing.
 The following counties have been approved for assistance:

 Public Assistance: